Search

 It’s difficult to reconcile the thermal comfort of visitors and the preservation of works of art: just as people need an appropriate temperature and good air quality, works of art also need a specific environment to be preserved intact.

-Although this answer may seem self-explanatory, defining temperature is also complicated, as works of different textures, materials and years of creation may have different temperature requirements.
+For museums, the air conditioning temperature is not decided randomly by the HVAC manager, and the regulation of the atmosphere is generally not done for the well-being of the tourists.
+While this answer may seem self-explanatory, defining temperature is also complicated, as works with different textures, materials and years of creation may have different temperature requirements.

 Cracquelure - peinture ancienne - dégradation - variation climatique - solutions

-Illustration of paint deterioration due to poor climatic treatment
+Illustration of paint deterioration due to poor weathering.

 Different climatic environments for each work